Corks, exotic 4-manifolds and knot concordance: Dot-zero surgery and hook surgery

-Let $L_n$ be the link in $S^3$ given by the diagram of $V_n^*$ in Figure~\ref{fig:V_n_star}.
-Since $V_n^{*}(\cong V_n)$ admits a Stein structure for each $n\geq 0$, one might expect that a dot-zero surgery along $(X_{L_n}, \varphi_{L_n})$ can alter smooth structures of 4-manifolds.
-In fact, if a tangle $T_L$ of a link $L$ admits a Legendrian representative with $tb\geq 1$, then we can show that a dot-zero surgery along $(X_L, \varphi_L)$ can alter smooth structures (cf.\ \cite{AM, AY1}).
-However, by the above proposition, any dot-zero surgery along $(X_{L_n}, \varphi_{L_n})$ does not change smooth structures.
-Hence we obtain the following corollary. \begin{corollary}For each integer $n$, the diffeomorphism $\varphi_{L_n}:\partial X_{L_n}\to \partial X_{\widetilde{L}_n}$ extends to a diffeomorphism $X_{L_n}\to X_{\widetilde{L}_n}$.
-Furthermore, $X_{L_n}$ admits a Stein structure for $n\geq 0$. \end{corollary} We remark that the Hopf link has been the only known such example to the best of the author's knowledge.
-Since $X_{L_n}=V_n^*$ is diffeomorphic to $V_n$, and $V_n$ is a cork for each $n\geq 0$, any $L_n$ $(n\geq 0)$ is not isotopic to the Hopf link.
+Let us discuss an example coming from the new description of cork twists.
+Let $J_n$ be the link in $S^3$ given by the diagram of $V_n^*$ in Figure~\ref{fig:V_n_star}.
+Since $V_n^{*}$ $(n\geq 0)$ is diffeomorphic to the Stein 4-manifold $V_n$, and $(V_n, g_n)$ is a cork, one might expect that a dot-zero surgery along $(X_{J_n}, \varphi_{J_n})$ can alter smooth structures of 4-manifolds.
+However, by the above proposition, any dot-zero surgery along $(X_{J_n}, \varphi_{J_n})$ does not change smooth structures.
+Hence we obtain the following corollary. \begin{corollary}For each integer $n$, the diffeomorphism $\varphi_{J_n}:\partial X_{J_n}\to \partial X_{\widetilde{J}_n}$ extends to a diffeomorphism $X_{J_n}\to X_{\widetilde{J}_n}$.
+Furthermore, $X_{J_n}$ admits a Stein structure for $n\geq 0$. \end{corollary} We remark that the Hopf link has been the only known such example to the best of the author's knowledge.
+Since $X_{J_n}=V_n^*$ is diffeomorphic to $V_n$, and $V_n$ is a cork for each $n\geq 0$, any $J_n$ $(n\geq 0)$ is not isotopic to the Hopf link.
 Note that the 4-ball is not a cork.
-These links $L_n$'s are probably mutually non-isotopic links (e.g. calculate Casson invariants of $\partial X_{L_n}\cong \partial V_n$), but we do not pursue this point here.
+These links $J_n$'s are probably mutually non-isotopic links, but we do not pursue this point here.

+As a special case, we discuss cork twists along Mazur type corks.
+Assume that a (ordered) link $L$ of two unknotted components in $S^3$ is symmetric, i.e., there exists an involution on $S^3$ which exchanges the components of $L$.
+Then the link $\widetilde{L}$ coincides with $L$ (up to order), and the symmetry induces a diffeomorphism $X_L\to X_{\widetilde{L}}$.
+Composing the boundary diffeomorphism $\varphi_L^{-1}: \partial X_{\widetilde{L}}\to \partial X_L$ to the restriction of this diffeomorphism, we obtain an involution $\tau_L:\partial X_L\to \partial X_L$.
+Furthermore, if the linking number of $L$ is one, then $X_L$ is contractible.
+Hence $(X_L, \tau_L)$ is a candidate of a cork in this case.
+When $(X_L, \tau_L)$ is a cork, then it is called of \textit{Mazur type}.
+It is well-known that a mild condition on the handlebody $X_L$ guarantees that $(X_L, \tau_L)$ is a Mazur type cork (\cite{AKa12, AM}).
+On the other hand, the above proposition immediately gives a simple sufficient condition that $(X_L, \tau_L)$ is not a cork.

+\begin{corollary} Suppose that a symmetric link $L$ of two unknotted components in $S^3$ becomes a trivial link after a single crossing change between two components in a diagram of $L$.
+Then the involution $\tau_L: \partial X_L\to \partial X_{L}$ extends to a diffeomorphism $X_L\to X_{L}$.
+Consequently $(X_L, \tau_L)$ is not a cork. \end{corollary} Applying the above corollary, we construct infinitely many symmetric links not yielding corks.